 Because volunteering means choosing to work without receiving monetary compensation, people often choose to give their time to issues or organisations they feel are important or have a special connection to.

 For example, if you're a big animal lover you may want to volunteer at a pet shelter.
 Or, perhaps you’ve living with or have recovered from an illness and want to dedicate some of your spare time to a charity that helps others living with the same condition.
-Volunteering like this helps address a social problem that is meaningful to you and in turn helps to build a sense of purpose, which boosts your own happiness too.
+Volunteering like this helps address a social problem that is meaningful to you and in turn helps to build a sense of purpose, which furthermore boosts your own happiness.

 “When it comes to volunteering being important for mental health, the benefits are clear.
 It can help counteract the effects of stress, depression and anxiety.”